First Solar, Inc. (FSLR)

 • AGM 2026

-The meeting covered director elections, auditor ratification, executive compensation, and a shareholder proposal to lower the threshold for calling special meetings.
+The meeting covered director elections, auditor ratification, executive compensation, and a shareholder proposal to lower the threshold for calling special meetings, which did not pass.
 Record financial results and strategic technology initiatives were highlighted.
-All board proposals passed, while the shareholder proposal did not.

-• Record Q1 revenue and margin expansion driven by strong U.S. and India sales, with CuRe technology rollout advancing and full-year guidance reaffirmed.
-Pending U.S. tariff decisions and India policy changes remain key uncertainties.
+• Record Q1 revenue and margin expansion driven by strong U.S. and India sales, with adjusted EBITDA and net income significantly up year-over-year.
+Guidance for 2026 is reaffirmed, with key risks tied to pending U.S. trade policy decisions and evolving India regulations.

 Fiscal Year 2025